-In the past, these banks have performed collections activities (even complex ones) using only a single channel, and with little or no technology to deliver insight into customer behaviour and risk.
+In the past, these banks have performed collections activities (even complex ones) using only a single channel, and with little or no technology to deliver insight into customer behavior and risk.
 This is a critical oversight, but it can be addressed.

 Whatever current collections operations and activities your bank undertakes, they must be centralized under one authority.
-This ensures consistent policy, action and accountability throughout every stage of the collections and recovery process.
+This ensures consistent policy, action, and accountability throughout every stage of the collections and recovery process.